omeganow/tms-explorer/README.md

     ./tms_explorer.bat

 ## Binaries
-Additional you can find precompiled binaries for all platforms are distributed on github as well.
+In the future you can find precompiled binaries for all platforms on github.
-#Todo: Add Link